mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves information about a specified product.
+    Gets information about the specified product.

-    This operation is functionally identical to  DescribeProduct except that it takes as input ``ProductViewId`` instead of ``ProductId`` .